ironhack-rmt-materials/wd-lesson-guide-and-resources/module 2/w5d4 - a - (extra) Some options to give CSS to React apps.md

 - 4. Component libraries
     - Example: Chakra UI, Mantine, Semantic UI
-    - Tailwind component libraries: Flowbite React, daisyUI
+    - Tailwind component libraries: Flowbite React, daisyUI, HeadlessUI
     <!-- @note: As of Nov.
 2024, Chakra has released v3, but the documentation still appears to be somewhat immature  -->

 ## Example Global CSS